otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/04-view-model.md

         val btnPlusOne: Button = view.findViewById(R.id.btn_plus_one)
         val btnReset: Button = view.findViewById(R.id.btn_reset)

-        // Create ViewModels and retain it in a store of the
+        // Create ViewModel and retain it in a store of the
         // given ViewModelStoreOwner, i.e., HomeFragment
         val viewModel = ViewModelProvider(this)
             // Return HomeViewModel